 "Grouchy today, aren't we, Anderson?
 Cheer up.
 I'm coming over to cure you with vast quantities of good food and TLC."

 Blaine pulled the phone away long enough to look at the screen and make sure he was in fact speaking to Kurt Hummel.
 "I'm not sick.
 I have a sprained ankle."

 "Good food for the soul.
 Vicodin for the ankle, I imagine."

 "Ouch.
 Your doctor doesn't like you?
 Well, that's hardly surprising.
 In any case, I'm coming over.
 Do you need anything?"

-"Well... actually, I need an ice pack.
-And ace bandages?
+"Well... actually, I could use an ice pack.
+And maybe some Ace bandages?
 If you're sure you don't mind."

 "I live to serve."
 Kurt had long ago perfected dry sarcasm.
 "I'll call when I'm almost there so you have time to drag your lame ass to the door."